thatlr/Delphi-StackTrace/README.md

   You may want to use map2pdb with additional filters, as the PDBs gets very large, especially on 64bit.
 - Ship the PDB files together with the EXEs and DLLs, by putting them in the same directory.

 Usage notes:

-- The EAbort exception does not generate a stack trace because I think it's intended to implement control flow, such as aborting processing in a thread or task by a controlling entity (another thread or process).
+- The EAbort exception does not generate a stack trace because I think it is intended to implement control flow (i.e. abort processing without a special message).
+The VCL swallows EAbort exceptions in several places:
+ TApplication.HandleException(), TCustomApplicationEvents.DoException(), TMultiCaster.DoException().

 - In SysUtils, there are two singleton exception objects stored in the private global variables "OutOfMemory" and "InvalidPointer".
 Those are thrown by the procedure "System.Error" when called with reOutOfMemory or reInvalidPtr, respectively.
 Unfortunately, this